diegommm/ampr/README.md

 4. Examples
 ===========

-See the "ampr.ini" file for a comprehensive configuraion example.
+See the "ampr.ini" file for a comprehensive configuration example.

 5. Troubleshooting
 ==================